ak800i/telegram-voice-transcriber/README.md

 - Supports Serbian language
 - Runs in a Docker container for easy deployment
 - Uses Google Cloud Speech-to-Text API for high-quality transcription
+- If you want to use Azure's Whisper API, or a local Whiser model, you can find a working implementation in the commit history.

 ## Prerequisites